davidpak/SmartNote/README.md

 ## Third-Party Libraries

+- [python-dotenv](https://github.com/theskumar/python-dotenv) - Used to load environment variables from `.env` files.
 - [Framer Motion](https://www.framer.com/motion/) - Used for animations.
 - [Gson](https://github.com/google/gson) - Used for JSON serialization and deserialization.
 - [Headless UI](https://headlessui.com/) - Used for UI components.
 - [java-jwt](https://github.com/auth0/java-jwt) - Used for JSON Web Token (JWT) creation and verification.
 - [JUnit 4](https://junit.org/junit4/) - Used for testing server.
+- [LangChain](https://www.langchain.com/) - Used for LLM interaction to generate summaries.
 - [React](https://react.dev/) - Used for creating user interface components.
 - [React Icons](https://react-icons.github.io/react-icons/) - Used for SVG icons.
 - [React Truncate Inside](https://www.npmjs.com/package/react-truncate-inside) - Used to truncate filenames.
+- [requests](https://requests.readthedocs.io/en/latest/) - Used in Python scripts to make HTTP requests.
 - [Spark](https://sparkjava.com/) - Used as the backend web framework.
 - [Tailwind CSS](https://tailwindcss.com/) - Used for CSS.